 The department budgets for compensated absences on the cash basis, rather than on the modified accrual basis.
-The change of \$483,082 to the amount expected to be paid related to termination benefits from current resources is reported for GAAP purposes.
+The change of \$443,740 to the amount expected to be paid related to termination benefits from current resources is reported for GAAP purposes.

 Cash to be used in investigations is reported when given to investigative elements for budgetary purposes, but reported when spent by investigative elements for GAAP purposes.
-The unspent amount increased by \$1,799
+The unspent amount increased by \$67,835

-Inventory acquisitions are reported as expenditures for budgetary purposes, but only the change in inventory used of \$8,991 is reported for GAAP purposes.
+Inventory acquisitions are reported as expenditures for budgetary purposes, but only the change in inventory used of \$50,261 is reported for GAAP purposes.

-The amount of \$239,138 for grant matches charged in from another fund is reported with personal services for budgetary purposes, but is reported as a transfer out for GAAP purposes.
+The amount of \$194,212 for grant matches charged in from another fund is reported with personal services and capital outlays for budgetary purposes, but is reported as a transfer out for GAAP purposes.

 The department uses estimates to accrue payroll and certain other items for budgetary purposes, but reports subsequent changes for GAAP purposes.
-Subsequent changes were \$569,318 for accrued payroll and inventory of which all but \$173 is offset by revenue
+Subsequent changes were \$904,946 for accrued payroll and inventory, of which all but \$2,923 is offset by revenue

-A Component Unit of the City of Kansas City, Missouri Budgetary Comparison Schedule - Federal Seizure and Forfeiture Fund For the Year Ended April 30, 2017
+A Component Unit of the City of Kansas City, Missouri Budgetary Comparison Schedule - Federal Seizure and Forfeiture Fund For the Year Ended April 30, 2018